Grid2op/lightsim2grid/README.md

 | LS+KLU           |                 1160   |                               0.12  |                       0.0188 |
 | LS+NICSLU        |                 1150   |                               0.121 |                       0.0186 |

-From a grid2op perspective, lightsim2grid allows to compute up to ~1200 steps each second on the case 14 and "only" 69 for the default PandaPower Backend, leading to a speed up of **~17** in this case (lightsim2grid is ~17 times faster than Pandapower).
-For such a small environment, there is no sensible difference in using
-KLU linear solver compared to using the SparseLU solver of Eigen (1160 vs 1090 iterations on the reported runs, might slightly vary across runs).
-KLU and NICSLU achieve almost identical performances.

 Then on an environment based on the IEEE case 118:

 | neurips_2020_track2   |   grid2op speed (it/s) |   grid2op 'backend.runpf' time (ms) |   solver powerflow time (ms) |